gathering-crystite/blog/README.md

 ##### Now, I'm able to make changes locally, push to Github, and pull from GitHub to AWS instances.

 #### Acknowledgments
-* Jeffrey Baird, I stole our code and hopefully your positive attitude as well.
+* Jeffrey Baird, I stole your code and hopefully your positive attitude as well.
 * I used this sinatra tutroial as well: https://www.digitalocean.com/community/tutorials/how-to-install-ruby-2-1-0-and-sinatra-on-ubuntu-13-with-rvm